Beverage can printing: History

-World War II temporarily stopped this innovation until 1952.
+World War II temporarily stopped this innovation.
+Canning of beer for the general public resumed in 1946.
 By this point, most breweries were using flat top cans instead.
 From the 1950s to the 1960s, all beer can were composed from three pieces of metal.
-Two-piece cans hit the market in 1974.
+Two-piece conetop cans hit the market in 1940 with the introduction of the crowntainer, by Crown, Cork & Seal Co.
 Throughout the years, innovative ideas and development slowly changed the beer can into what it is today.
 According to Ball Corporation, beer cans weighed 83 grams in 1951, and was then reduced to 38 grams by 1974, to what it is now today at only 21 grams.

 Beer cans have been printed with colored photographic images since 1956, "first was famous Scottish and English landmarks and then with pinup girls", called the Lager Lovelies.
 These cans were popular all over the world.
 Extensive testing has been done with four color printing on the beers, but every attempt proved unsuccessful.

 Coors examined many can coating curing methods and decided to implement an ultraviolet system, which they started to do in 1975.
 Coors is the only manufacturer to use the UV curing method in the United States.
 In 1986, they made further innovations to their UV coating lines to increase flexibility and efficiency.

 Metal Box Company, a United Kingdom company, developed a method called "Reprotherm" for two-piece cans.
 In this process, the image to be printed is transferred to the can through a printed medium.
 Recently, a company called Nacano developed a six color printing method for two-piece cans, "but the first cans to be produced by this process have looked faded and washed out".